Leslie H. Fall, MD

-Leslie returned to the Dartmouth community in 1999 and is now the Associate Dean for Faculty Development, and Professor (Hospital Medicine) and Vice Chair for Education in the Department of Pediatrics.
-Leslie is a nationally recognized expert in faculty development, learning design and use of technology in medical education, and she recently co-led the Pedagogy, Teaching and Mentorship Working Group for the Dartmouth College strategic plan.
+Leslie is a nationally recognized expert in faculty development, learning design and use of technology in medical education.
+She is the former Associate Dean for Faculty Development, and co-led the Pedagogy, Teaching and Mentorship Working Group for the Dartmouth College strategic plan.
 Following a pediatric residency at the University of California at Irvine, Leslie completed a medical education fellowship at Michigan State University in 1995 and has over 10 years of experience as a clerkship director and five years’ experience as a residency program director.
 She is a 2013 fellow of the Executive Leadership in Academic Medicine for women (ELAM).

 Gifford KA and Fall LH.
 Doctor Coach: A deliberate practice approach to teaching and learning clinical skills.
 Academic Medicine.
 Academic Medicine 89(2) 272-276, 2014.

 Schifferdecker KE, Berman NB, Fall LH, Fischer MR. Adoption of computer-assisted learning in medical education: The educators' perspective.
 Medical Education 46(11): 1063-1073, 2012.

 Berman NB, Fall LH, Chessman A, Dell M, Lange V, Smith S, Leong SL, Nixon J. A collaborative model for developing and maintaining virtual patients for medical education.
 Medical Teacher 33:319-324, 2011.